nest/nest-simulator/doc/htmldoc/interface_nest/nest_server.rst

 ~~~~~~~~~~~

 To give you an idea of the usage, the following table shows a comparison of a typical simulation once for PyNEST and
-once using the NEST Client.
+once using the NEST Client identical except the import part:

 .. list-table::